confluentinc/confluent-kafka-dotnet/README.md

 In highly concurrent scenarios you will achieve high overall throughput out of the producer using the above approach, but there will be a delay on each `await` call.
-In stream processing applications, where you would like to process many messages in rapid succession, you would typically make use the `BeginProduce` method instead:
+In stream processing applications, where you would like to process many messages in rapid succession, you would typically make use the `Produce` method instead:

 ```csharp
 using System;